Sendok Kreatif: Creating Culinary Micro-Businesses for those Out of Work - NOW! Bali

 How can you support?

 (1) First and foremost, support small businesses!
 Buy from one of the heroes, whose products range from Balinese cuisine like homemade urutan; to unique homemade sambal (chilli relish); to all-things apple, such as pies, jams and more.
-See the full list of heroes and their products here.
+Full list below.

 (2) You can donate directly to Sendok Kreatif.